ansible/awx/docs/receptor_mesh.md

  - `kubernetes-runtime-auth` - user-space jobs ran in a container group
  - `kubernetes-incluster-auth` - project updates and management jobs on OpenShift Container Platform

-### Auto-discovery of execution nodes
+### Auto-discovery of Execution Nodes

-Instances in control plane must be registered by the installer via `awx-manage` commands like `awx-manage register_queue` or `awx-manage register_instance`.
+Instances in control plane must be registered by the installer via `awx-manage register_queue` or `awx-manage register_instance`.

 Execution-only nodes are automatically discovered after they have been configured and join the receptor mesh.
 Control nodes should see them as a "Known Node".